JohnTrecker/CutesyLocal/README.md

 ### Back-end

-> **Pro tip:** Install and use [Postman](https://www.getpostman.com/) to test the API routes for this section

-Using the existing code provided in `server/`, follow the steps below to build out a Pokémon API:
+Using the existing code provided in `server/`, follow the steps below to build out API:

 |      URL             | HTTP Verb | Request Body |                         Result                                           |
 |:--------------------:|:---------:|:------------:|:------------------------------------------------------------------------:|